sunilkms/EWS/TagExternalMessage/readme.md

-##### Project Scope: Setup a new category in the mailbox and create rule that assign external message category to email
+##### Project Scope: Setup a new category in the mailbox and create rule that assign external message category to email received the external source

 How to use this script:
 ##### This script has the following Requirement:

 - Service Account with application impersonation account and Exchange admin rights to mange